Horizonll/Horizonll.github.io/index.md

 ## About Me

 Hi, I am Ruize He (何睿泽), an undergraduate student at [Tsinghua University](https://www.tsinghua.edu.cn).
-I have conducted research on network architecture for foundation models at [LEAP Lab](https://www.leaplab.ai) and on robot localization at [iDLab](http://182.92.169.58/thulab/labweb).
-Additionally, I served as the Decision Team Leader of the THMOS humanoid robotics team.
-My research interests include deep learning and robotics.
+I have conducted research on network architecture for foundation models at [LEAP Lab]([...)

 ---